SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/02.Trip-05.png)

-We always can initialize a given value of the parameter and then make only one check. **This saves us a logic step**.
+We always can initialize the variable with a given value and then make only one check. **This saves us a logic step**.

-For ecample, the following block:
+For example, the following code:

 ![](assets/chapter-4-2-images/02.Trip-03.png)

-can be shortened to this type:
+can be shortened to this:

 ![](assets/chapter-4-2-images/02.Trip-06.png)